Jordan Lead Codices: 2015 updates

 In March 2015, the start of the Centre for the Study of the Jordanian Lead Books, a limited not-for-profit company, was announced under the aegis of Richard Chartres, Bishop of London.
 The board is chaired by Margaret Barker and includes two politicians, Sir Tony Baldry and Tom Spencer.
 Other people involved include Professor Robert Hayward, of Durham University and Professor Ziad Al Saad as co-chairs of the "evaluation panel" and Professor Philip Davies of the University of Sheffield, Matthew Hood, Professor Bernhard Lang, Professor Yuri Stoyanov, and Samuel Zinner as other members of the evaluation panel.
 The centre disclaims any connection to David Elkington though his wife, Jennifer Elkington, was a board member for one day.

 2016 updates

-On 8 December 2016, the University of Surrey Ion Beam Centre published a press release indicating their testing results show "the lead in the codices is more likely to be over 100 years old", and that other studies of the lead give "strong evidence that the objects are of great age, consistent with the studies of the text and designs that suggest an age of around 2000 years" as of 2025, this report no longer appears on the University of Surrey Ion Beam Centre website.
+On 8 December 2016, the University of Surrey Ion Beam Centre published a press release indicating their testing results show "the lead in the codices is more likely to be over 100 years old", and that other studies of the lead give "strong evidence that the objects are of great age, consistent with the studies of the text and designs that suggest an age of around 2000 years".
+In 2026, the report was published in a physics journal.